Minnesota Snow Storm - How To Prepare

 What To Do - Before

 Power Outages, Freezing Temperatures, and Poor Driving Conditions can lead to life threatening situations.
-The worst time to plan for weathering a storm, is while it is occuring.
+The worst time to plan for weathering a storm, is while it is occurring.

 What To Do - After